BIC-MNI/man-pages/mincblur.md

 One of the following options must be used to specify the size of the blurring kernel: -fwhm, -standarddev, -3Dfwhm, where

-`-fwhm` &lt;val&gt;: Specifies the full-width-half-maximum of the iso-tropic 3D Gaussian blurring kernel.
+`-fwhm` <val>: Specifies the full-width-half-maximum of the iso-tropic 3D Gaussian blurring kernel.

-`-standarddev` &lt;val&gt;: Specifies the sigma iso-tropic 3D Gaussian blurring kernel.
+`-standarddev` <val>: Specifies the sigma iso-tropic 3D Gaussian blurring kernel.

-`-3Dfwhm` &lt;valx&gt; &lt;valy&gt; &lt;valz&gt;: Specifies the full-width-half-maximum in the x, y and z directions of the non-isotropic 3D Gaussian blurring kernel.
+`-3Dfwhm` <valx> <valy> <valz>: Specifies the full-width-half-maximum in the x, y and z directions of the non-isotropic 3D Gaussian blurring kernel.

 Other options
 =============

-`-dimensions` &lt;1|2|3&gt;: Number of dimensions to blur. -dim 1 blurs only in the z direction, useful for simulating thick slices. -dim 2 blurs only in the xy plane. -dim 3 blur all 3 dimensions and is the default.
+`-dimensions` <1|2|3>: Number of dimensions to blur. -dim 1 blurs only in the z direction, useful for simulating thick slices. -dim 2 blurs only in the xy plane. -dim 3 blur all 3 dimensions and is the default.

 `-gaussian:` Use a gaussian smoothing kernel (default).